A theory for generalized morphisms and beyond: Galois correspondences

-\end{example} This example shows that the number of all intermediate (quasi-)$T$-spaces of a Galois $T$-extension may be strictly larger than that of all subgroups of the corresponding Galois $T$-group.
+\end{example} Example \ref{2.1.4} shows that the number of all intermediate (quasi-)$T$-spaces of a Galois $T$-extension may be strictly larger than that of all subgroups of the corresponding Galois $T$-group.

-However, if we focus on the fixed subsets of a $T$-space $S$ under the actions of the $T$-automorphisms of $S$ and on the subgroups (of $\operatorname{Aut}_{T}(S)$) which are Galois $T$-groups, then we will see a Galois correspondence.
-Moreover, we will find a Galois correspondence for Galois $T$-monoids as well.
+However, if we focus on the fixed subsets of a $T$-space $S$ under actions of $T$-automorphisms of $S$ and on the subgroups (of $\operatorname{Aut}_{T}(S)$) which are Galois $T$-groups, then we will see a Galois correspondence.
+Moreover, we shall find a Galois correspondence for Galois $T$-monoids as well.